 This herby potato salad is packed with fresh spring flavors and is made with no mayo and no eggs!
 It's a great vegan option for potlucks or anywhere you need a healthy side dish.

-- Mayo-free: Olive oil and herb-based potato salad made with lemon juice, cilantro, dill, and chives.
+- Mayo-free: As much as I love a good mayonnaise-based potato salad, this is a great option for those who are looking for a lighter potato salad or who just don't enjoy mayonnaise.
+Olive oil and herb-based potato salad made with lemon juice, cilantro, dill, and chives.

 Ingredients and substitutions